woossi0/suite/docs/usermanual/source/intro/installation/ubuntu/upgrade.rst

       apt-get upgrade

 #.
-You can now install additional packages as well, such as new extensions.
+You can now install additional packages as well, such as new :ref:`extensions <intro.extensions>`.
 For example, to install the :ref:`MongoDB <dataadmin.mongodb>` extension:

    .. code-block:: bash

       apt-get install geoserver-mongodb

-   .. note:: See the :ref:`Packages <intro.installation.ubuntu.packages>` section for details of individual packages.
+   .. note:: See the :ref:`Packages <intro.installation.ubuntu.packages>` section for details about individual packages.

 After upgrade
 -------------